FriedBaconAndEggs/GitCookBook/README.md

+git commit -a -m "newBranch finished and tested." git push -u origin newBranch # push the newBranch branch to the remote repository and set it as upstream git checkout master # return to the master branch
+# merge
+git merge newBranch # merge the newBranch branch back into the master branch git commit -m "merged with newBranch" # you need to commit if the merge was fast-forward
+# or merge --squash
+git merge --squash newBranch # squash commits in newBranch into a single commit git commit -m "squashed commit"
+# or rebase
-git commit -a -m "newBranch finished and tested." git push -u origin newBranch # push the newBranch branch to the remote repository and set it as upstream git checkout master # return to the master branch git merge newBranch # merge the newBranch branch back into the master branch git commit -a -m "merged with newBranch" # you need to commit if the merge was fast-forward git push -u origin master # set remotes/origin/master as upstream (if not set yet) and push git push origin --delete newBranch # delete the remote branch git branch -d newBranch # delete the local branch because there's no further need for it
+git rebase newBranch # linearize the commit history git push -u origin master # set remotes/origin/master as upstream (if not set yet) and push git push origin --delete newBranch # delete the remote branch git branch -d newBranch # delete the local branch because there's no further need for it